michaelklishin/sous-chef/README.md

 new and test modified [cookbooks](https://github.com/travis-ci/travis-cookbooks/tree/master/vagrant_base) for [Travis CI](http://travis-ci.org) to the masses.

 Sous Chef intentionally focuses on automating away as many distractions as possible so you can focus on developing your Chef cookbooks.
+It does just one thing but does it well.

 ## Dependencies